Find out how to become a registered nurse at USask!

 Apply

-New for 2024/25: the non-refundable application fee of $90 CAD will be waived.
-Apply now for free.
+A non-refundable application fee of $90 CAD will be assessed on application submission.

 College info